 A 6-year-old who is recently relocated and feels 'different' in their new environment, or a child whose parent is deployed or working abroad and needs a way to visualize the passage of time until they return.

 No specific triggers or scary scenes.
-The book can be read cold, though parents might want to have a map handy to show the distance between the two locations mentioned.
+The book can be read cold.
 A parent might notice their child looking at old photos with sadness, or perhaps the child is resisting new experiences because 'Papa isn't here to see it.'

 Preschoolers will focus on the sensory changes in the seasons and the simple 'I miss you' sentiment.
-Older elementary children will pick up on the nuance of cultural identity and the specific details of Filipino heritage (like food and language) being preserved in a new place.
+Older elementary children will appreciate the details of Filipino heritage woven into the story, such as the descriptions of food and language.

 Unlike many immigration stories that focus on the journey or the hardship, Maribel's Year focuses on the 'waiting period' and uses nature as a grounding, universal clock that helps a child process the slow passage of time.